Originally published: 24 March 2026

 Working at Height PPE: What Equipment Is Required for Safety?

-Where risks cannot be eliminated through other control measures, employers must provide suitable working at height PPE to protect workers.
+Where risks cannot be eliminated through other control measures, employers must provide suitable working at height PPE to help protect workers.

 š Browse working at height equipment: Working at Height